kaazing/tutorials/todo/angularjs/README.md

 	```

-	As you can see, the page consists of a table of items with checkboxes - that is where Todo items will go and two divs to log events.
+	As you can see, the page consists of a table of items with checkboxes - that is where Todo items will go and two divs œto log events.

 2. Create _root_/css/app.css - the stylesheet for the application